AlexanderBridson/DF-reference-website/README.md

         }

 10. Why do we use border-box property in CSS?
+    - We use border-box property in CSS because it includes the border and padding within the width and height.

 11. Explain different type of ways we can add spacing to an element
+    - Different type of ways we can add spacing to an element is with margin and padding.
+Padding adds space to an elements space like withing it's border and margin adds space to any extra space the element has within it's box area.

 12. What is the main difference between margin and padding?
+    - The main differeence between the two is that margin represenets the space outside an element like a box and padding represents the spacing inside an element like a box.

 13. What are different types of display properties?